 Over a decade ago, Celsia advanced vapor chamber cooling technology by perfecting a new manufacturing technique that resulted in cost savings and new application options.
 Unlike traditional vapor chambers that are manufactured using two-stamped plates and copper column standoffs (two-piece design), Celsia’s one-piece design begins life as a very large tube of up to 70mm.
 These pipes are sintered and flattened after which a corrugated copper spacer and water are added and the device vacuum sealed.
 This manufacturing process not only reduces tooling cost but also allows the vapor chamber to be bent into L and U shapes – something unavailable with a traditional vapor chamber manufacturing process.

 Like our heat pipes, all vapor chamber devices are custom built for each application.
 Pictured below is a unique Celsia vapor chamber design that’s really a hybrid of a low cost one-piece which are always rectangular in shape, and a two-piece design that allows for design flexibility along the X and Y axes.

 See these vapor chamber heat sink links for more information: Vapor Chamber Design Guide and our online Heat Sink Calculator.
 The calculator show the performance difference between two heat sinks – one with a solid metal base and the other with a vapor chamber base.

-Incorporating advanced cooling technologies such as heat pipes and vapor chambers into heat sink designs are particularly important in space-constrained devices, high heat flux applications, and rugged environments where heat sink performance plays an increasingly critical role.
+Incorporating advanced cooling technologies such as heat pipes, vapor chambers, or thermosyphons into heat sink designs are particularly important in space constrained devices, high heat flux applications, rugged environments, and situations where heat needs to be moved long distances.